kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 ## The concept of zk-Rollup

 The zk in zk-Rollup and zkEVM means _zero-knowledge_.
 It refers to the cryptographic method by which one party (the prover) can prove to another party (the verifier) that a statement is true.
 In the case of an Kakarot zkEVM, the prover (the rollup) proves to the verifier (Ethereum L1) that a batch of L2 transactions are valid.
-Zk-Rollups help Ethereum mainnet scale through this concept of batches: submit less transactions to Ethereum L1, have Ethereum L1 compute less logic.
+Zk-Rollups help Ethereum mainnet scale through this concept of batches: submit less transactions to Ethereum L1, have Ethereum L1 compute less logic, lower the costs.

 The integrity of these so-called batches is mathematically guaranteed by zero-knowledge proofs (also called validity proofs when they are not privacy preserving).